PouceHeure/blog/content/projects/project_visual-control.md

 ## Abstract

 This project focuses on **Visual Servoing**, a control strategy that links image feature variations to robot velocities.
-Applied to autonomous vehicles, this approach allows lane-keeping purely from camera input, without GPS or map dependency.
+Applied to autonomous vehicles, this approach enables lane-keeping purely from camera input, without GPS or map dependency.
 It integrates lane detection using deep learning and transforms the output into features used in a control law that centers the vehicle in the lane.

 The system was validated on simulated and real data, showing robust behavior in diverse road scenarios.